DIPlib/diplib/INSTALL_Windows.md

 If you intend to build a 64-bit version of *DIPlib* (recommended!) get the 64-bit version of *GLFW*.
 Extract the ZIP file and note the location.

-- Download the *GLEW* binaries from here: https://sourceforge.net/projects/glew/ The ZIP file says "win32", but it includes the 64-bit binaries also.
-Extract the ZIP file and note the location.

 - TODO: *FFTW3*.

 - Download the *BioFormats* library from here: https://www.openmicroscopy.org/bio-formats/downloads.